chrizog/someipy/docs/subscribing_events.rst

 SOME/IP Events
 --------------

 SOME/IP events implement the publish-subscribe concept in SOME/IP.
 A server offers a service to which one or more clients can subscribe.
-In case the server sends an event, all subscribed clients will receive the event.
+When the server sends an event, all subscribed clients will receive the event.

 A SOME/IP event is identified through an event ID which is packed into the header of a SOME/IP message.
 The event ID can be used by multiple services and does not have to be globally unique.
-The unique identification of an event comes through the combination of service ID, instance ID and event ID.
+The unique identification of an event comes through the combination of service ID, instance ID, and event ID.

 A SOME/IP event usually carries a serialized payload.
 For defining the service interface data types and serializing structured data into ``bytes`` follow the article on :doc:`service_interface`.

 SOME/IP SD Eventgroups vs. SOME/IP Events
 ------------------------------------------

-In SOME/IP there is also the definition Eventgroups.
+In SOME/IP there is also the definition of Eventgroups.
 It is important to understand the difference for setting up a proper SOME/IP communication.
 If eventgroup and event IDs are mixed up, the service discovery will not be able to subscribe properly.

 Eventgroups are only used in **service discovery of SOME/IP** and logically group events together for subscription.
 Eventgroups only exist at the service discovery level, but never appear in the actual data sent for an event.
 Once a client subscribed to a service, eventgroups are obsolete.

 Grouping events in eventgroups allows clients to subscribe to multiple events at once.
 For that purpose you could put all your events into a single eventgroup.
 Then a client can subscribe only to a single eventgroup and will receive notifications for all events.
 This has the advantage of reduced traffic for service discovery.
 However, since all events are sent to the client, more bandwidth is used for sending the actual data.

 If you want to enable clients to subscribe to single events, create a single eventgroup for each event.
 Then a client can granularly subscribe to single events.
-This will require more service discovery traffic, however it may lead to sending only events that are actually used.
+This will require more service discovery traffic; however, it may lead to sending only events that are actually used.

 Step 1: Define a Service
 ------------------------